Brad Smelley

-Brad Smelley (born April 20, 1989) is a former American football tight end.
-He was drafted by the Cleveland Browns.
+Brad Smelley (born April 20, 1989) is an American retired professional football tight end.
+He was selected by the Cleveland Browns in the seventh round of the 2012 NFL draft.
 He played college football at the University of Alabama.
-He also played for the Houston Texans and St. Louis Rams.
+He was also a member of the Houston Texans and St. Louis Rams.

 College career

 He played college football at Alabama, where he started at tight end and won two NCAA National Championships.
 In his career, he had 54 receptions for 559 yards and four touchdowns.

 Professional career

 Cleveland Browns

-Smelley was drafted by the Cleveland Browns in the 7th Round, 247 overall in the 2012 NFL Draft.
-Brad was let go from the Cleveland Browns on August 31, 2012 and signed to the practice squad.
+Smelley was selected by the Cleveland Browns in the seventh round, 247th overall in the 2012 NFL draft.
+Brad was let go from the Cleveland Browns on August 31, 2012, and signed to the practice squad.
 On December 10, 2012, Smelley was signed to the Cleveland Browns active roster.
 On September 1, 2013, Smelley was cut by the Cleveland Browns and became a free agent.

 St. Louis Rams (first stint)

 Smelley was signed to the St. Louis Rams practice squad in November, but was released three days later in favor of Justice Cunningham.